 The Unidata Program Center is seeking new people to serve on Unidata's Strategic Advisory and Users Committees.
 We are looking for creative people at U.S. universities and colleges who are using Unidata products and services — or who are familiar with Unidata — to help guide the program in addressing the needs of our broadening community.

 Drew Camron joined the Unidata Program Center software development team on February 18th, 2020.
 Drew majored in Meteorology and Physics with a minor in Mathematics at Mississippi State University before coming to the University of Colorado for graduate studies in Atmospheric and Oceanic Science.
 He received his Master's degree in 2019.

 On the Developer's Blog

 Unidata Program Center developers write regularly on technical topics on the Unidata Developer's Blog.
-The ongoing MetPy Mondays series delved more deeply into the new declarative plotting interface, and explored methods to create aircraft turbulence reports.
+The ongoing MetPy Mondays series looks at creating inset plots, fitting non-linear functions, using violin plots, and aligning labels in matplotlib.